chainwikinet/wikijs-yam-content/YAM-Roadmap.md

 # Ecosystem and Community

 ## Governance UI
-- Status: Complete
+- **Status**: Complete
-- Priority: NA
+- **Priority**: NA
-- Summary: YAM holders need a governance UI to track and vote on on-chain governance proposals.
+- **Summary**: YAM holders need a governance UI to track and vote on on-chain governance proposals.
-- Next steps:
+- **Next steps**:
 -- Complete interface
 -- Test
 -- Deploy to production

 ## Documentation
-- Status: Near Completion
+- **Status**: Near Completion
-- Priority: High
+- **Priority**: High
-- Summary: While many high level overviews of the Yam protocol’s functionality exists, there is little information easily available for those who want to go deeper.
+- **Summary**: While many high level overviews of the Yam protocol’s functionality exists, there is little information easily available for those who want to go deeper.
 Documentation would help solve this issue.
-- Next steps:
+- **Next steps**:
 -- Complete Documentation draft
 -- Receive feedback
 -- Deploy to website
 -- Iterate based on feedback

 ## Mission, Vision, Values
-- Status: Concepting
+- **Status**: Concepting
-- Priority: Medium
+- **Priority**: Medium
-- Summary: Due to the unique launch and history of the Yam protocol, there has been little work done to clarify the mission and values of the protocol.
+- **Summary**: Due to the unique launch and history of the Yam protocol, there has been little work done to clarify the mission and values of the protocol.
 In order to attract community members aligned with Yam, we must define a vision for the protocol.
 This is all the more important as the wave of food coins inspired by YAM exemplified opportunistic tendencies, often acted as pump and dumps, and generally were not well-received by the community.
 YAM has been different in its orientation, community, and actions since the beginning, and that needs to be made clear to the DeFi community.
-- Next Steps:
+- **Next Steps**:
 -- Analyze history and community of Yam
 -- Determine key narratives
 -- Publish a manifesto detailing the vision of Yam and its core values

 ## Weekly Governance Calls
-- Status: Concepting
+- **Status**: Concepting
-- Priority: Low
+- **Priority**: Low
-- Summary: Weekly governance calls are fairly industry standard and will allow for deeper engagement, discussion, and community input on important issues.
+- **Summary**: Weekly governance calls are fairly industry standard and will allow for deeper engagement, discussion, and community input on important issues.
-- Next steps:
+- **Next steps**:
 -- Determine a time that works best for our global community -- Create infrastructure for publication of call recording -- Designate a “Call Leader” who can help organize, create agendas, and disseminate write-ups